aws-solutions-library-samples/aws-insurancelake-etl/resources/schema_mapping.md

 Schema mapping in InsuranceLake is configured by using a comma-delimited text file to describe the source and destination field names.

 The filename of the schema mapping configuration file follows the convention of `<database name>-<table name>.csv` and is stored in the `/etl/transformation-spec` folder in the `etl-scripts` bucket.
-When using CDK for deployment, the contents of `/lib/glue_scripts/lib/transformation-spec` directory will be automatically deployed to this location.
+When using CDK for deployment, the contents of the `/lib/glue_scripts/lib/transformation-spec` directory will be automatically deployed to this location.

 Your schema mapping file should map field names to Parquet and Athena-friendly names.
 Specifically, this means removing or replacing the invalid characters: `,;{}()\n\r\t=`.
 We also recommend removing/replacing characters that are valid but require escaping: ` .:[]`.